Machine Learning for Health (ML4H)

 ML4Health logo

 Our initial array of projects is focused on cardiovascular disease and healthy aging.
-Our ultimate vision is to accelerate the real-world impact of clinical ML across all areas of medicine.
+Our ultimate vision is to accelerate the real-world impact of clinical AI across all areas of medicine.
+Here are a few snapshots of our work.
+See our publications page for a complete list.

-S. Agarwal (Khera Lab) and MDR Klarqvist (ML4H) built a CNN to quantify fat depots from MRI and showed that the precise variation of fat deposits across the body can modify the effect of BMI, and can be protective or harmful for developing Diabetes or Coronary Artery Disease.
+S. Agarwal (Khera Lab) and MDR Klarqvist (ML4H) built a CNN to quantify fat depots from MRI and showed that the precise variation of fat deposits across the body can modify the effect of BMI, and can be protective or harmful for developing diabetes or coronary artery disease.
+[Paper]

-The Community Care Cohort Project ("C3PO") led by Shaan Khurshid (Lubitz Lab) and Chris Reeder (ML4H) has longitudinal high-resolution clinical data for over a half-million individuals.
-ML4H uses NLP on the ~80B tokens in C3PO to scale phenotype ascertainment, and to drive new biological discovery and clinical impact across a wide variety of clinical analyses.
+The Community Care Cohort Project (“C3PO”) led by S. Kurshid (Lubitz Lab) and C. Reeder (ML4H) has longitudinal high-resolution clinical data for over a half-million individuals.
+ML4H uses NLP on the ~80B tokens in C3PO to scale phenotype ascertainment and to drive new biological discovery and clinical impact across a wide variety of clinical analyses.
+[Paper]

-James Pirruccello (MGH, Broad, ML4H) built a deep learning model to characterize aortic dimensions across 37K UK Biobank participants, discovering ~100 loci in a Genome-Wide Association Study and predicting the risk of aortic dissection.
+J. Pirruccello (MGH, Broad, ML4H) built a deep learning model to characterize aortic dimensions across 37K UK biobank participants discovering ~100 loci in a Genome-Wide Association Study (GWAS) and predicting the risk of aortic dissection.
+A subsequent work further investigated the genetic contributions to aortic diameter.
+[Paper] [Paper].

 ML4H also maintains the open-source ML4H codebase on behalf of the entire research community.